realtakahashi/simpleNFT/frontend/simple-erc721/README.md

 # Simple ERC721 Page
 ## Functions
+- Connect wallet by using "Reown".
 - User can input the "NFT contract address" & "Token ID".
-- The onchain meta data can be shown on the page.
+- If user have the NFT, the onchain meta data can be shown on the page.